 DBA Name: Sweet Treats Bakery

 Starting a business in Texas can be exciting and challenging.
 One crucial step in establishing your business’s identity is choosing and registering a Doing Business As (DBA) name.
-Here are the steps that you should take to obtain a DBA.
+Here are the steps to get a DBA in Texas.

 Step 1: Choose a Unique and Appropriate Name